 The Danish tax year for individuals runs from 1 January to 31 December.

 Individuals who are either unlimited tax-liable or limited tax liable to Denmark, are obliged to submit a Preliminary income assessment and a final Danish Tax return to the Danish Tax authorities.

 If the individual is treaty resident abroad, arrived in Denmark during the income year or has foreign income, the deadline for submitting the Danish tax return is no later than 1st of July.

 If the individual only has Danish income and Danish information to report to the Danish Tax authorities, the deadline for submitting the Danish tax return is 1 May.

 For salaried individuals, the tax is withheld by the Danish employer during the year

-If the Preliminary income assessment hasn’t been adjusted doing the year, interest on tax due can be avoided if paid no later than 31 December.
+If the preliminary tax assessment hasn’t been adjusted doing the year, interest on tax due can be avoided if paid no later than 31 December.
 If tax due after the end of the calendar year, at minor interest at 0.7% per month must be paid, if the tax due is paid before 1 July.
-If tax due after the 1 July after the calendar year a penalty of 4% of the tax due will be added.
+If tax due after the 1 July after the calendar year a penalty of 3.8% of the tax due will be added.

-The deadline for paying taxes due to avoid the 4% penalty is 1st of July after the calendar year.
+The deadline for paying taxes due to avoid the 3.8% penalty is 1 July in the following calendar year.